lstrzebinczyk/the_empire_blog/posts/11-main-menu.md

 end
 ```

+Let's traverse this logic from the back.
+1. When initializing `Page` classess, we give them a proc (a function), which will accept some hardcoded events.
+1. We implement a "Please change the page" event, the `TheEmpire::Event::ChangePageEvent`
+1. When clicking on the "Map" button in main menu, we create an instance of `TheEmpire::Event::ChangePageEvent` event and call the event-processing proc with it
+1. Parent recognizes the event and updates the `@active_page` to `@map_page.

 And there we have it:

 <video width="100%" src="/the_empire_blog/docs/assets/posts/11/working_button.mp4" controls autoplay></video>

-It does have some issues, but it definitely works.
-When we press the `exit` button, we want the program to close, but that is trivial and I'll do it off-screen.
-For now, this is what we wanted.
-In the next one, we'll [make the map look more like a map](12-make-it-look-more-like-a-map.html)!
+Video is quite short, but it does showcase that it is working.
+It does have some issues, but we'll ignore them for now.

+Second button has quite a similiar story: we create an `TheEmpire::Event::ExitAppEvent` event, and when `#handle_app_event` receives it, the same as when we press the escape key.
+Since that is quite trivial, I'll do that off-screen.

+We have been playing with technical improvements for a while now, it's time to push some features.
+In the next one, we will be [introducing the database](12-introducing-the-database.html)!